What We Do

 As language barriers are one of the biggest reasons victims of abuse fail to seek help, we have assembled a highly trained staff that includes bi-lingual members ready help those in need.
 We also provide free, easy access to third-party interpreters to assure there are no language barriers when receiving services.

 We also understand the harmful effects of domestic abuse on children, which is why we offer specialized support and services for families and youths.
 Women’s Center & Shelter also provides free legal and medical advocacy to all victims of abuse.

 Building a Safe Haven through Sanctuary

 At the heart of all Women’s Center & Shelter programs and services is the Sanctuary Model, a well-regarded trauma-informed best practice for meeting the physical and emotional needs of intimate partner violence survivors.
-This innovate and proven system focuses on building an understanding of each individual’s history of trauma, and how the ongoing effects influence the mental and emotional state of a victim in order to provide the highest level of support.
+This innovative and proven system focuses on building an understanding of each individual’s history of trauma, and how the ongoing effects influence the mental and emotional state of a victim in order to provide the highest level of support.

 In addition to being trauma-informed, Women’s Center & Shelter’s advocacy is survivor-centered.
 This means that each individual client shapes the services provided based on their needs and experiences.
-Advocates work with domestic abuse survivors, developing a personal bond with tem and supporting the choices they make.
-This approach empowers each survivor by recognizing her as the expert on her own situation and her unique set of needs.
+Advocates work with domestic abuse survivors, developing a personal bond with them and supporting the choices they make.
+This approach empowers each survivor by recognizing them as the expert on their own situation and their unique set of needs.